 Preventive benefits are covered at 100% and outstanding protection for inpatient, outpatient and ER are generally included.
-Student Medical Center coverage on campus is often considered inside the network, and therefore included in a policy.
+Student Medical Center coverage on campus is often considered in-network, and therefore included in a policy.
 Even if you're on a tight budget, there are several excellent options that include $0 or low copays.

-During Open Enrollment and other parts of the year, if you qualify for a federal subsidy, most or all of your premium could be paid by the federal government and all pre-existing conditions will be covered.
+During Open Enrollment and other parts of the year, if you qualify for a federal subsidy, most of your premium can be paid by the federal government, and all pre-existing conditions will be covered.
 If you are currently listed on a parent's plan, several low-cost options are offered.
 If you are ineligible for financial aid to lower your rate, there are still many affordable options that provide comprehensive benefits.
 Until age 26, you can remain on a parent's policy.

 Before determining which option is the most affordable, it is important to understand the health insurance requirement of the college.
-Here in Ohio, each university has different compulsory coverages.
-Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State or Bowling Green, there will be slight differences in the specific benefits that are mandatory.
+Here in Ohio, each university has different compulsory coverage.
+Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State, Bowling Green, or any other school, there will be slight differences in the specific mandatory benefits.

-With most schools, some office visit, prescription and major medical coverage must be included.
-You may also be required to select a deductible of $2,500 or less or include maternity, mental health and Urgent-Care facility benefits.
+Typically, Buckeye State colleges require office visit, prescription and major medical coverage.
+You may be required to select a deductible of $3,000 or less, and include maternity, mental health and Urgent-Care facility benefits.
 Maximum out-of-pocket expenses are capped, and inpatient and outpatient therapy may be required.
 Additional information regarding the ACA legislation that impacts these mandates can be found here.

 There are several advantages when you purchase your own coverage.
 Generally, your catastrophic benefit is significantly higher, since there is no lifetime maximum of covered benefits.
-Also, you are able to use off-campus medical facilities, giving you a much broader choice of options.
+Also, you can use off-campus medical facilities, giving you a much broader choice of options.
 However, sometimes, remaining on a parent's group or private plan is the best option, depending on the cost of adding a dependent.

 Routine office visits, specialist visits and non-generic prescription coverage will tend to be more comprehensive under an individual plan.
 And this can be a big money-saver if you develop a condition that requires expensive visits to specialists and non-formulary prescriptions.
 If you take medication that must be renewed each month, once again, a private policy may offer you more flexibility regarding where you can go to have the prescription filled.

-When you carry your own policy, it's likely that your network extends throughout the entire country.
-So if you visit or vacation in another state, or even transfer to a different college, you can still keep your coverage.
+When you purchase your own policy, it's very possible that your network extends throughout the entire country.
+If you visit or vacation in another state, or even transfer to a different college, you can still keep your coverage.
 If you develop a serious medical condition that requires extensive treatment, you can also keep your policy.

-Larger carriers such as Aetna, Humana, UnitedHealthcare, and Humana feature nationwide provider networks.
-However, Premier, SummaCare, and HealthSpan typically do not feature as many national (and sometimes local) options, especially if you require a specialist or specific facility treatment.
+Larger carriers such as Aetna, Humana, UnitedHealthcare, and Cigna feature nationwide provider networks.
+However, Medical Mutual, SummaCare, and Oscar typically do not feature as many national (and sometimes local) options, especially if you require a specialist or specific facility treatment.